 - Fall Semester, Junior Year – Become a full-fledged Kling Fellow!
 Junior Kling Fellows will attend weekly seminar meetings, learn about humanities research and careers, and expand on their summer research.
 They will workshop other Fellows' research papers and refine their own proposals, including a literature review.
 They will learn how to present their research in everything from one-minute elevator speeches to ten- or fifteen-minute formal talks.

 - Spring Semester, Junior Year – Some juniors will study abroad this semester, submitting periodic updates on their Kling research progress.
-The remaining juniors will continue with the seminar, writing a research paper.
-They will organize and host the Kling speaker(s), if one is planned, or perhaps participate in a different type of public humanities project.
+The remaining juniors will continue with the seminar, writing either an expanded proposal, a separate short research paper (such as a survey of their project's historical background), or both.
+They may organize and host a public humanities project.
 They will also help welcome incoming sophomores and bid farewell to outgoing seniors.

 - Summer after Junior Year – Rising senior Kling Fellows will often conduct the bulk of their original research in this summer, whether that research involves ethnographic interviews, textual analysis, archival immersion, or another form of research.
 They will send monthly updates and otherwise remain in contact with their faculty mentor and Kling program leaders.